Approximation of functions with one-bit neural networks: Implementation error

-The above recurrence relations provide a natural strategy of approximating the Bernstein polynomials with a Pascal-like network. \cref{fig:Bernstein1} displays the various skip connections that are required to implement the recurrence relations.
-Due to the combinatorial factors ${n\choose k}$ that appear in the Bernstein polynomials, the Pascal triangle interpretation is crucial when attempting to implement the Bernstein polynomials in a stable way when using only parameters from a small set.
+These recurrence relations are summarized in a Pascal-like network as shown in Figure \ref{fig:Bpascal}.
+Due to the combinatorial factors that appear in the Bernstein polynomials, the Pascal triangle interpretation is crucial when attempting to implement approximations of the Bernstein polynomials in a stable way when using only parameters from a small set.